bijaymunda181/Docker-/Docker-Notes.md

 | Lightweight and fast                       | ✅         |
 | Uses fewer resources than VMs              | ✅         |
 | Works the same on any system               | ✅         |

+## 3. What is a Docker Image?
+A Docker image is a read-only template used to create containers.

+docker pull nginx